bkkuan/tp/docs/DeveloperGuide.md

 * 2a.
 The details provided are invalid.

     * 2a1.
-AddressBook shows an error message.
+TeamScape shows an error message.

       Use case resumes at step 1.